XP-Tekurai99/Codecademy/README.md

 ## Resources and Projects from Codecademy

 Codecademy offers a wide variety of courses in computer science.
-Coursess include articles, labs, and, projects.
+Coursess include articles, labs, and projects.

 Courses Examples:
 * Introduction to Blockchain and Crypto
 * Learn React
 * Learn HTML

-Codecademy has forums and course materials to help make learning and acquiring skills seamless.
+There are forums and course materials to help make learning and acquiring skills seamless.

 ## Languages and Libraries